 Four types of meats here – Chicken, Beef, Crocodile and Kangaroo.
 I think I like the usual better.

-Authentic Indian cuisine served here, with the spices and spiciness done just right and not “localised”.
+Authentic Indian cuisine is served here, with the spices and spiciness did just right and not “localised”.

 Breakkie @ Cable Beach Cafe